May 7th

 Aboriginal writer Ambelin Kwaymullina has created a fast-paced, twisty narrative and an unforgettable heroine inspired by the strength and power of Aboriginal women.

-Into the Shallows by Tanya Byrne (Godwin Books) - moved from September 2023, then from January 2024, then from March 2024, previously titled The Mermaid of Black Rock.
+In the Shallows by Tanya Byrne (Godwin Books) - moved from September 2023, then from January 2024, then from March 2024, previously titled The Mermaid of Black Rock and Into the Shallows.

 In this captivating young adult novel, two girls set out to unravel a mystery tied to the sea—and fall in love along the way.